 A two-day coding event by Oakridge International School

-Oakridge International School hosted a two-day event, Codefest 2018 on January 20 and January 21, 2018, at its Bangalore campus.
+Oakridge, one of the top schools in Bangalore hosted a two-day event, Codefest 2018 on January 20 and January 21, 2018, at its Bangalore campus.
 The Codefest 2018 was Bangalore’s first overnight school coding event, designed to provide an opportunity for young students to showcase their unique talent to the industry veterans.
 IBM was tech partner of the event.
 Technology leaders namely, Hackerearth, Tech Domain, Hackveda and Digital Ocean supported the Codefest.

 Team ‘Code Monkey’, 11th-grade students from TISB, stood first in Codefest.
 The winning project was around Artificial Intelligence and Neural networks.
 The team received Rs.
 30,000/- as a cash prize.
 Team ‘Bengaluru Janata Paksha’, grade 11th and 12th students from Stonehill, stood second in this event.
 Their project was on Image recognition.
 They received Rs.
 15000/- as the cash price.

 Total 53 students from schools like The International School Bangalore, Stonehill International, and DPS participated in the competition.
 The event also provided an opportunity to the students to take part in workshops such as Minecraft and IoT conducted by industry veterans.

 Amit Jain, Director, Oakridge International School said, “Codefest 2018 was a platform that helped students to develop critical thinking and collaborative skills, and get acquainted with future technologies.
 We hope to conduct such events every year to instill analytical thinking in our students.”